moonrepo/espresso/docs/commands/build.md

 ### JavaScript

-JavaScript files will be transformed with [swc](https://swc.rs/), and downleveled to the chosen target.
+JavaScript (and TypeScript) files will be transformed with [swc](https://swc.rs/), and downleveled to the chosen target.
 In addition to this process, the following occurs:

 - Files are written with an `.mjs` extension to indicate they are ESM only.
 - Imports and exports within the file are suffixed with the `.mjs` extension.